1. Introduction

 2.2 Bilateral Peering

-Members may establish direct BGP sessions between each other:
+Members may establish direct point-to-point BGP sessions over the shared VLAN 100 peering fabric:

 - Direct BGP — Point-to-point BGP sessions between members without route server mediation